What Your Business Can Learn From Airbnb Culture

 Don’t fuck up the culture.

-That was some early advice given to Airbnb CEO Brian Chesky and sticking to it has definately paid off.
+That was some early advice given to Airbnb CEO Brian Chesky and sticking to it has definitely paid off.

 Uber & Airbnb: The sharing economy king